 There are a variety of ways that residents can get involved in providing feedback, improving our services, and helping other residents with the issues that matter most to them.
-Find out more about joining our Hastoe Hundreds Club, becoming a Resident Champion, or setting up a Residents' Association in your local area.
+Find out more about joining one of our resident scrutiny groups, becoming a Resident Champion, or setting up a Residents' Association in your local area.

-We use the feedback we receive from them to review and improve our services.
+We use the feedback we receive to review and improve our services.

 Resident Champions support our Area Housing Managers by acting as our eyes and ears on the ground and monitoring the effectiveness of service contracts, such as cleaning and repairs, at our smaller housing developments.